Home

 News

-A total of £126.46 million has been allocated from the UK Shared Prosperity Fund (UKSPF) for North Wales, namely the counties of Conwy, Denbighshire, Flintshire, Gwynedd, Isle of Anglesey and Wrexham.
+For 2022-25, a total of £126.46 million was allocated from the UK Shared Prosperity Fund (UKSPF) for North Wales, namely the counties of Conwy, Denbighshire, Flintshire, Gwynedd, Isle of Anglesey and Wrexham.

 Allocation per local authority